dmbarbour/wikilon/docs/CommandLine.md

 * programming in a continuation-passing style
 * iterative processing, cooperative threading

 Command sequences vastly improve the expressiveness of Claw and the utility of AO.
 The expression and expansion is surprisingly simple.
-Any block can use commas as command separators:
+A block can use commas as command separators:

         [foo,bar,baz]   desugars to
         [foo \[bar \[baz] yield] yield]